 - Films must be original works that have not yet been screened at other major film festivals.

-- Films must be 3-6 minutes long
+- Films must be 3 to 6 minutes long.

 SHARE YOUR FILM!
 Once your film has been approved and placed in the ConnectHER Film Festival gallery, share it!
 A People’s Choice winner will be selected by judges from the top 10 films with the most votes.